hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_replication_configuration.html.markdown

 ~> **NOTE:** Replication to multiple destination buckets requires that `priority` is specified in the `rules` object.
 If the corresponding rule requires no filter, an empty configuration block `filter {}` must be specified.

+The `existing_object_replication` object supports the following:

+* `status` - (Required) Whether the existing objects should be replicated.
+Either `Enabled` or `Disabled`.
+The object is ignored if status is not Enabled.

 The `destination` object supports the following:

 * `bucket` - (Required) The ARN of the S3 bucket where you want Amazon S3 to store replicas of the object identified by the rule.